shae-sims/MyBlog/_posts/2024-11-26-analysis-of-volleyball.md

 ## Conclusion

-Sports data can be so interesting!
-Especially when it is a sport you love.
-Now that I taken you behind the scenes into how to build a streamlit app, go explore it.
-See what insights you can get about this data through the information on the app!
+Sports data can be fascinating, especially when it’s from a sport that you love!
+Now that you’ve seen behind the scenes into the creation of a streamlit app, try it out for yourself!
+Use this app to come up with your own insights, or apply it to data of your own!
+As always, leave me a comment letting me know what you thought of it and what exciting information you were able to uncover!